microsoft/SynapseML/website/docs/reference/R-setup.md

 ...
 ```

-and then install any or all of the packages listed below, depending on your intended ussage:
+and then install any or all of the following packages, depending on your intended usage:

 synapseml-cognitive,
 synapseml-deep-learning,